 Accepting his friends means you accept that he has interpersonal relationships he wants to maintain.
 It's about giving him space and agency in his life.
-Never make him feel he must choose you over his friends.
-Guys who see girls who will give them the freedom to be with their friends will start to worry about losing you, because not every girl is not super controlling like that.
+Try not to make him feel he must choose you over his friends.

 Make Yourself His Best Friend

 Frequent intimacy with your partner is important.
 Intimacy doesn't just mean sex.
 It also means being affectionate in other ways.
-Hugging and kissing is intimacy.
+Hugging and kissing are intimate.
 Talking is intimacy.

 You can also be intimate with your partner by cuddling, maybe while watching a movie or while simply sitting and talking about your day.
-Holding hands when you walk down the street, leaning into each other at the movies, or even a gentle squeeze while out to dinner can also be forms of intimacy.
-If he knows you like being intimate and showing you care, he will worry about losing you, because that intimacy, that emotional connection, truly does mean a lot.
+Holding hands when you walk down the street, leaning into each other, or even a gentle squeeze while out to dinner can also be forms of intimacy.

 Share His Interests

 But you can still participate in his interests.
 If he likes sports, take him to a ball game.
 If he likes comics, take him to Comic-Con.
-Try to enjoy yourself, but most importantly make sure he enjoys himself.
 When you both share in each other's interests, it allows you to become closer and be each other's best friends.
-If you both can share common interests and you can try to understand his interests, whatever they may be, he will worry about losing you, and will want to keep you around.

 Show Your Appreciation

 "Rachel is awesome!
 Gently encouraging and very responsive.
-I prefer to communicate via messages and I love that that is an option.
-I feel that she totally understands me and is never judgemental.
+I prefer to communicate via messages, and I love that that is an option.
+I feel that she understands me and is never judgmental.
 The stress from work impacts my partner less since I've been talking to Rachel - I am managing my stress and insecurity better."

 "I would refer Helen to anyone that would need to speak to a counselor.
 She listens and gives excellent advice.
 My husband and I are the closest we've ever been."

-How do I make him worry about losing me?
+How do I make him feel loved and accepted?

 How do I make him realize my value?

-How do you make him regret for hurting you?
+How do you make him regret hurting you?

 How do I stop him from taking me for granted?

-If he is not considerate of your needs, or you feel like doesn't treat you right, it is time to reevaluate your relationship.
-Maybe you think he's taking advantage of you because he's losing interest in you.
-Find out if he's using you or if he depends on you.
+If he is not considerate of your needs, or you feel like he doesn't treat you right, it is time to reevaluate your relationship.
 What are your boundaries for the relationship?
 Are you meeting your needs or putting his before yours?
 Let him know how you feel and be direct with your feelings.
-Avoid attacking him about being taken for granted, but communicate it in a way to help understand how you feel.
+Communicate it in a way to help understand how you feel.
 Set boundaries to ensure you meet each other's needs to encourage a healthy relationship.

-How do you test a guy to see if he really loves you?
+How do you test a guy to see if he loves you?